gdsge/gdsge.github.io/_sources/example/Mendoza2010/Mendoza2010.rst.txt

 `Mendoza (2010) <https://www.aeaweb.org/articles?id=10.1257/aer.100.5.1941>`_  studies an open economy model with a borrowing constraint tied to the capital price.
-A negative shock that lowers the capital price tightens the collateral constraint, leading to deleverage and reductions in financing for both investment and working capital, so the effect of the shock gets amplified.
+A negative shock that lowers the capital price tightens the collateral constraint, leading to deleveraging and reductions in financing for both investment and working capital, so the effect of the shock gets amplified.
 The model generates financial crises with current account reversals resembling those experienced by many emerging economies.
 The collateral constraints are occasionally binding in the ergodic set.
 The equilibrium policy and state transition functions are highly nonlinear.
 The model has two endogenous states, capital and bond, and can be solved